p91g/patrick-moore.github.io/_pages/about.md

 Interests
 ------
-I am nearing completion of a PhD in Geospatial Data Science, focussing on optimising bikeshare station locations through analysis of the built environment.
-The end-to-end machine learning framework comprises of:
+My PhD.focussed on optimising bikeshare station locations through analysis of the built environment.
+The end-to-end machine learning framework comprised of:
 1. Automated bike data extraction via stations API,  storing to a SQL database
-2. Pre-processed built environment data to extract meaningful metrics
+2. Pre-processed built environment data to extract metrics
 3. Geo-spatial clustering of urban morphology across cities
 4. Inference of statistical models to explain determinants of bikeshare trips
 5. Predicted future ridership using machine learning (XGBoost) and Random Effects Modelling
 6. Discrete optimisation of station locations, using a combinatorial algorithm

-Through my PhD, I have nurtured a fascination with understanding the cities we live in, seeking out new ways to capture and analyse geo-spatial data.
+Through my PhD, I nurtured a fascination with understanding the cities we live in, seeking out new ways to capture and analyse geo-spatial data.
 From performing graph analysis on road networks, to analysing the spatial distribution of buildings, or segmenting city space into distinct clusters, I find excitement in discovering the underlying structures of the urban environment and how people interact with it.

 I particularly enjoy bringing data to life visually, whether that be a dashboard, an interactive map or exploring a plotting library.
 This passion for visualisation enhances my ability to communicate complex spatial patterns and relationships effectively.